w3c/wai-people-use-web/_people-use-web/tools-techniques.md

 {% include box.html type="start" h="2" title="Summary" class="full" %}
 {:/}

-This page introduces some of the techniques and tools that people with disabilities use to interact with the Web, such as web browser settings, text-to-speech, voice recognition, and many more.
+This page introduces some of the techniques and tools that people with disabilities use to interact with the web &mdash; web browser settings, text-to-speech, voice recognition, and many more.

-**Note:** This page is illustrative and is not intended to be an exhaustive listing of all web browsing methods.
+**Note:** This page is illustrative and is not a complete list of all the ways that people interact with the web.

 {::nomarkdown}
 {% include box.html type="end" %}